String diagrams for Strictification and Coherence: Introduction

 \section{Introduction}

-String diagrams are a rigorous graphical notation for category theory that is proving useful in a broad variety of application domains, such as quantum systems~\cite{PQP}, computational linguistics~\cite{DBLP:journals/apal/CoeckeGS13}, digital circuits~\cite{DBLP:conf/csl/GhicaJL17}, or signal flow analysis~\cite{DBLP:conf/popl/BonchiSZ15}.
+String diagrams are a rigorous graphical notation for morphisms in a category, which is proving useful in a broad variety of application domains, such as quantum systems~\cite{PQP}, computational linguistics~\cite{DBLP:journals/apal/CoeckeGS13}, digital circuits~\cite{DBLP:conf/csl/GhicaJL17}, or signal flow analysis~\cite{DBLP:series/ifip/Bonchi0Z21} --- see e.g.~\cite{PiedeleuZanasi23} for a recent overview.
 What the majority of string diagrammatic notations have in common is that they are devised for monoidal categories in which the tensor is \emph{strict}, i.e. the associator and unitor morphisms are identities.
 As Joyal and Street explain in their seminal \emph{Geometry of Tensor Calculus}~\cite{JOYAL199155}, the choice of using a strict monoidal category was motivated by convenience (``simplicity of exposition'') and by a wish to focus on ``aspects other than the associativity of tensor product''.
 Furthermore, they believed that ``most results obtained with the hypothesis that a tensor category is strict can be reformulated and proved without this condition.''

 Indeed, in terms of mathematical power, this statement is true.
 However, string diagrams have been used increasingly as a convenient \emph{syntax} for languages with models in (strict) monoidal categories.
 And, when used as syntax, the distinction between strict and non-strict tensor becomes relevant, if not in terms of mathematical expressiveness then at least as a mechanism of abstraction.
 This is why modern programming languages, and even some modern hardware design languages such SystemVerilog~\cite{sutherland2006systemverilog}, use non-strict features such as \emph{tuples} and \emph{structs} which can nest in non-trivial ways.
 These non-strict structures could be manually `strictified' by the programmer by flattening them into arrays.
 Using such programmer conventions instead of native syntactic support does not entail a loss of expressiveness, but a loss of code readability, convenience, and general programmer effectiveness.